Outsourcing to Armenia

 1. Contract for Services with a Third Party (Direct Outsourcing)

-In this structure, the client company contracts with an Armenian provider, an independent contractor that uses its own infrastructure and employees, to perform the services.
-Careful due diligence must be done on the Armenian service provider to check its financial stability, employee mobility, intellectual property protection, adequate infrastructure, and performance on similar projects.
+This approach involves the client company engaging directly with an Armenian service provider—an independent contractor equipped with its own infrastructure and workforce—to execute the required services.
+To ensure the success of this arrangement, comprehensive due diligence is recommended on the Armenian service provider.
+This scrutiny should include an assessment of its financial stability, employee mobility, intellectual property safeguards, infrastructure adequacy, and performance track record on similar projects.

 2. Indirect Outsourcing

 Indirect outsourcing entails the client company enter into an outsourcing arrangement with an Armenian or alternative enterprise.
 This primary entity then subcontracts the tasks to an Armenian service provider.
 Often, this subcontractor maintains some affiliation with the intermediary.
 In such cases, it's recommended for the client company to incorporate additional safeguards within the vendor contract, aimed at protecting against potential issues arising from the subcontractor's involvement.